 Guinea-Bissau opposition chief wins presidential election

-His rival Domingos Simoes Pereira, head of the country's historic ruling party PAIGC, took 46.45 percent in Sunday's runoff.

 "I declare Umaro Sissoco Embalo to be the winner of this second round," CNE President Jose Pedro Sambu said.
-(AFP) RUP
+Embalo takes over from Jose Mario Vaz, who came to power in 2014 on hopes of stabilising a country notorious for coups and assassinations since gaining independence from Portugal in 1974.

+But his tenure was hampered by a paralysing faceoff with parliament under the country's semi-presidential political system.
+The CNE put turnout at 72.67 per cent, virtually identical to the first round of voting on November 24, which Pereira won with 40.1 per cent against 28 per cent for Embalo.

+Embalo, 47, is a reserve brigadier general who favours wearing a red-and-white Arab keffiyeh headress.
+Like Pereira, he is also a former prime minister, serving under Vaz between 2016 and 2018, before representing Madem, a party formed by PAIGC rebels.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)